 The NordicTrack FreeStride Trainer FS7i is a solid choice if you're interested in a machine that goes beyond the traditional elliptical to give you additional workout options to target all of the different muscle groups effectively.

 In addition to the three in one capability, you get incline, a lot of workouts, a free wireless chest strap for accurate heart rate monitoring, oversized cushioned pedals and easy assembly.
 This is why we chose it as our top overall pick.

-This one is a nice step up from the FS5i model.
+This one is a nice step up from the FS5i model, and definitely worth the extra money.
 If you are also interested in decline capability take a look at the up-level FS9i model as well.